Stevens and Wells River Watersheds

+The Stevens and Wells Rivers Watershed are part of “Basin 14” in Vermont, which includes the Stevens, Wells, Waits, and Ompompanoosuc watersheds.
 The Wells River watershed drains approximately 100 square miles in the towns of Peacham, Groton and Ryegate in Caledonia County, as well as Newbury and Topsham in Orange County.
-The headwaters are located in Peacham near Osmore Lake and flows southeast to join with the North and South Branches in Groton.
-The river continues through the town of Ryegate and Newbury and drains into the Connecticut River in the village of Wells River.
+The headwaters are located in Peacham near Osmore Lake the rivers drains into the Connecticut River in the village of Wells River.

 The Stevens River watershed encompasses 49 square miles and 31,360 acres in the towns of Peacham, Barnet, Danville and Ryegate.
 The watershed includes the Stevens River main stem, South Peacham Brook, Jewett Brook, Peacham Hollow Brook and Willow Brook.

 Ticklenaked Pond and its primary tribuatary Scotch Burn have been the subject of water quality efforts for a number of years within the Wells River watershed.
 Ticklenaked Pond, located in the town of Ryegate, was previously considered impaired according to State regulations due to excessive phosphorus levels in the lake that were causing algae blooms.
 After many years of efforts the pond was removed from the State’s impaired waters list in 2020 but is still considered a stressed watershed.
 The Caledonia County NRCD and VT Department of Environmental Conservation are continuing water sampling (shown above) on Scotch Burn to monitor any current nutrient inputs to the pond.